ragavendrapec/seeder_server/readme.md

 	```

 - Specify `4` to message peer nodes.
-For this open another command prompt and send a hello to server first, now specifying `2` would show two clients listed as below `127.0.0.1:48452` and `127.0.0.1:51426`.
+For this open another command prompt run `client` and send a hello to server first.
+Now specifying `2` would show two clients listed as below `127.0.0.1:48452` and `127.0.0.1:51426`.
 Now specify `4` in the first command prompt and specify the second client's IP address and port number which is `127.0.0.1:51426`.
 Now specifying `2` again would list `127.0.0.1:51426` as a peer for `127.0.0.1:48452`.
 For now the client 1's IP address is not added to client 2's list (this can be taken as an improvement).

 	```c
 	$ ./client